 We work with reliable partners: Bucherer Fine Jewellery suppliers support the responsible sourcing of raw materials.
 The sourcing and/or use of materials that have been obtained with the aid of illegal, unethical or unacceptable methods is forbidden.
 The majority of our watch suppliers have published Modern Slavery transparency statements and/or are members of the Responsible Jewellery Council.

 We strive to act ethically in everything that we do: The use of raw materials such as conflict diamonds that are subject to embargoes or import restrictions is strictly prohibited.
 The Bucherer Group does not purchase gemstones or gold directly from mines.
 Most suppliers adhere to the principles set out by the World Jewellery Confederation (CIBJO) and its Blue Book and/or are members of the Responsible Jewellery Council.

 We implement a detection system for infringements: The Bucherer Group is not aware of any instances of Modern Slavery within the company or the supply chain.

 We will also be taking responsibility in the future: Bucherer will also take further steps to prevent Modern Slavery in the Group and supply chain in the future.
-A code of conduct is already planned and will be implemented both within the Group and along the supply chain.
+Our Code of Conduct will be implemented within the Bucherer Group in spring 2021.
 In addition, we will ensure that we implement due diligence measures for supply chain companies more systematically.

 CEO Bucherer Group